-At the close of Noirvember, Frameland recommends five film noirs from outside of the United States, both from the classical peri
+At the close of Noirvember, Frameland recommends five film noirs from outside of the United States, from the classical period and beyond.

 Reporting on the cinematic highlight of the year in the Northern Dutch provinces, with a focus on a diverse and entertaining mix of cinema from Northern Europe.

 Highlights of and interesting takes on the cinematic incarnation of Sherlock Holmes, the world’s most famous detective.

 From cherry pies to purple seas, the Frameland team recall their favourite thing from Twin Peaks: The Return.

 A good film shouldn’t need nudity or sex unless it really serves the story or message it wants to.
 In other words, it should be functional.
 But can there be a line drawn on this topic?